-Generally, individuals with tax residency in Spain are subject to Wealth Tax to the extent that their net worth exceeds \notin 700,000 (subject to any exceptions provided under relevant legislation in an autonomous region (Comunidad Autónoma)).
-Therefore, they should take into account the value of the Notes which they hold as at 31 December in each year, the applicable rates ranging between 0.2 per cent. and 2.5 per cent.
+Generally, individuals with tax residency in Spain are subject to Net Wealth Tax to the extent that their net worth exceeds \in 700,000 (subject to any exceptions provided under relevant legislation in an autonomous region (Comunidad Autónoma)).
+Therefore, they should take into account the value of the Notes which they hold as at 31 December in each year, the applicable rates ranging between 0.2 per cent. and 3.5 per cent, although the final tax rates may vary depending on any applicable regional tax laws, and some reductions may apply.